2017 - 2018

 AB 533 – 710 Freeway

 - Removes portion of 710 freeway between the 10 and 210 freeways from the California Freeway and Expressway System.
-(In Senate Transportation and Housing)
+(Held in Senate Transportation and Housing)

 AB 813 – Electric Grid Regionalization

 - Expands California’s power grid to create one regionalized grid with neighboring states.
-(In Senate Appropriations)
+(Held in Senate Rules)

 AB 1778 – Tax Increment Funds

 - Allows cities to keep and use all tax increment funds incurred by a property to develop affordable housing and mixed-use developments.
-(In Assembly Local Government)
+(Held in Assembly Local Government)

 AB 2283 – Water Conservation Tax Exclusion

 - Extends sunset date to January 1, 2024 on certain tax incentives that encourage water conservation.
-(In Assembly Appropriations Committee)
+(Held in Assembly Appropriations Committee)

 AB 2304 –Transit Pass Study

 - Directs the Department of Transportation to collect information on local transit pass programs from school districts and transit operators which provide middle school, high school, and college students low or no-cost transit passes.
-(In Senate Rules)
+(Held in Senate Rules)

 AB 2370 – Day Care Lead Testing

-- Ensures that drinking water in childcare centers is lead free.
-(In Senate Appropriations)
+- Ensures that drinking water in childcare centers is lead safe.
+(Signed into law)

 AB 2423 – Physical Therapists

 - Allows a student with a disability to be treated by a physical therapist beyond the 45 day restriction created by recent laws, if required by an Individual Education Program.
-(In Senate Appropriations)
+(Signed into law)

 AB 2599 – Expungement Reform

-- Requires courts to tell a person what expungement or record sealing options are available to them upon completion of probation or case dismissal.
-In Senate Appropriations)
+- Requires law enforcement to tell a person what expungement or record sealing options are available to them upon release from jail.
+(Signed into law)